keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-Also, the `Content-Type: application/json` HTTP header will be added to the request.
+Also, the `Content-Type: application/json` HTTP header is added to the request.

 ### FORM
 The `FORM` method type sends the request the same way the HTTP POST method does.
-However, the parameters from the `param` object are encoded as form data --- this mimics the request being sent by a web form.
+However, the parameters from the `param` object are encoded as form data, mimicking the request being sent by a web form.
 This method **does not** support nested objects in the `param` object.
 For example, the following `params` field